 According to the USDA’s 2010 Dietary Guidelines, we should consume at least 8 ounces of seafood per week to increase our overall wellness and improve heart health.
 That’s more than twice the current average intake of 3.5 ounces.
 Verlasso salmon is a wonderful way to meet this recommendation.

 Salmon is considered a nutritional “superfood” for its many health benefits.
 Supportive but not conclusive research shows that consumption of EPA and DHA omega-3 fatty acids may reduce the risk of coronary heart disease.
-One serving of Verlasso salmon provides about 3.5 grams of EPA and DHA omega-3 fatty acids.
+One serving of Verlasso salmon provides about 2 to 2.5 grams of EPA and DHA omega-3 fatty acids in an 8 ounce serving.
 Salmon is also an excellent source of protein and contains 75% less saturated fat than a steak.

 The USDA also recommends that women who are pregnant or breast feeding eat up to 12 ounces of seafood every week to increase their intake of omega-3 fatty acids, for their own health and their babies’ health.

 You’ve probably heard about the importance of omega-3 fatty acids in your diet.
 The two most important types of omega-3s are EPA and DHA.
 What you might not know is that our ability to produce these two fatty acids is limited.
 We get most of our EPA and DHA directly from what we eat, including salmon.
 Salmon, in turn, get their omega-3s from what they eat.
 Consuming 8 ounces of seafood per week increases your intake of both EPA and DHA.